 We hold 49% of the equity interests in a joint venture, Beijing Eastern Media Corporation, Ltd., or BEMC.
 BEMC is formed in partnership with China Eastern Media Corporation, Ltd., a subsidiary of China Eastern Group and China Eastern Airlines Corporation Limited operating the media resources of China Eastern Group, which holds 51% equity interests in BEMC.
 BEMC obtained concession rights of certain media resources from its shareholders, including the digital TV screens on airplanes of China Eastern Airlines, and paid concession fees to its shareholders as consideration.
-We believe this innovative strategic partnership further strengthened our relationship with China Eastern Group and we renewed our concession rights contract on February 20, 2010 with China Eastern Airlines to operate digital TV screens on China Eastern Airlines on an exclusive basis until December 31, 2020.
-As of December 31, 2011, BEMC also obtained media resources to be developed through cooperative efforts by China Eastern Airlines and new media resources to be developed through cooperative efforts by China Eastern Airlines and us.
+We believe this innovative strategic partnership further strengthened our relationship with China Eastern Airlines on an exclusive basis until December 31, 2020.
+As of December 31, 2021, BEMC also obtained media resources other than digital TV screens, including other existing media resources of China Eastern Airlines and new media resources to be developed through cooperative efforts by China Eastern Airlines and us.